-One application increasingly finding interest is the use of the LN Resin series for the separation and purification of radio-lanthanides for nuclear medicine purposes, typical examples are i.a.
-Tb isotopes such as Tb-161 and especially Lu-177.
+One application increasingly finding interest is the use of the LN Resin series for the separation and purification of radio-lanthanides for their application in nuclear medicine, typical examples are i.a.
+Tb isotopes such as Tb-161 and especially nca Lu-177.